onaluf/fate/README.md

 ```
 If you want to have a custom icon to represent you button you can have a look at the previous section.

+The available fields to customize an action are:

+  - `command`: this must be one of the commands listed in https://developer.mozilla.org/en-US/docs/Web/API/Document/execCommand
+  - `value`: this can be a static value that you want to associate to the above comand *or* in the case of a dropdown it can be function that will take the value of the dropdown and return a transfored value
+  - `name`: This is the text show to the screen reader on the button
+  - `label`: this is the text what will be shown on the button if no icons exist for the name you provided
+  - `detect`: this is either a `FateType` or a function that takes a `FateNode` as an input and returns either `false` or an object with a `value` field that will be value passed to the dropdown (if any)
+  - `dropdown`: this is an Angular Component implementing the  `FateDropdown` interface.
+It will be use to show a dialog that allows the user to customize the value of the command

 ### Add the icon to your toolbar
 In the template where your ui is included you can simply add the new custom button by it's `name`: